cyiheng/Dynagan/README.md

 **NOTES:**
 - It can takes only one file at time (unlike the version in [Usage](#usage)
-- The preprocessing is included in the application but might take some time to run depending of the image size.
+- The preprocessing is included in the application but might take some time to run depending of the image size, CPU and GPU.
 - It doesn't need GPU, but it will take a longer time for preprocessing & generating phases.
 - It takes some times to be launched, some warning might appear but nothing wrong.

-For more details about the alphas values and loop modes, please refer to [Run inference](#run-inference).
+For more details about the alphas values and loop modes, please check [Run inference](#run-inference).

 # Usage